chesapeakeripper/chesapeakeripper/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------
-  hi! im rory, i use she/her pronouns and im a minor (DO NOT GROOM) (ADULTS IWC)
+  hi! im rory, im a cishet woman, brazilian and a minor (DO NOT GROOM) (ADULTS IWC)
     w2i always, im usually offtab or afk

     hannibal fandom interact with extreme care, especially shippers